 In all configurations, the out-of-position player continuation bets more frequently at lower stack depths.
 This also makes sense, as one risk of growing the pot from out of position is the difficulty of playing later streets.
 With shallower stacks, that is less of a concern.
 The diminished positional advantage also makes the in position player’s calls less valuable, yielding more immediate fold equity for even a small flop bet.

-When the raise comes from later position, the opening range, the three-betting range, and the opener’s range for calling the three bet are all wider than when the open comes from early position.
+When the raise comes from later position, the opening range, the 3-betting range, and the opener’s range for calling the 3-bet are all wider than when the open comes from early position.

-In fact, the later the original raiser’s position, the stronger their calling range is relative to the three-better’s range.
-This is why the Blinds continuation bet less aggressively when a late position opener calls their three-bet.
-In a 40bb scenario where BTN opens and calls a BB three-bet, they go to the flop with 47.4% equity, as opposed to the 45.6% we observed when their raise came from UTG.
+In fact, the later the original raiser’s position, the stronger their calling range is relative to the 3-bettor’s range.
+This is why the Blinds continuation bet less aggressively when a late position opener calls their 3-bet.
+In a 40bb scenario where BTN opens and calls a BB 3-bet, they go to the flop with 47.4% equity, as opposed to the 45.6% we observed when their raise came from UTG.
 While UTG rarely traps with any pair other than AA, BTN pure calls AA, KK, and QQ:

-654r is a good example of a flop where the blinds’ continuation betting strategy in three-bet pots varies dramatically with stack depth.
-With 40bb stacks, the SPR on the flop is roughly 1.5, enabling the out-of-position three-better to treat virtually any pair as the nuts.
+654r is a good example of a flop where the Blinds’ continuation betting strategy in 3-bet pots varies dramatically with stack depth.
+With 40bb stacks, the SPR on the flop is roughly 1.5, enabling the out-of-position 3-bettor to treat virtually any pair as the nuts.

 With 100bb stacks, however, the SPR is higher than 4, which makes stacking off with weaker pairs a dicey proposition.
 Playing later streets in general will be more difficult, so BB makes much greater use of the Check and Bet 10% options to avoid growing the pot:

-SB’s three-betting range is more linear than BB’s and so does worse with deep stacks on low card flops.
+SB’s 3-betting range is more linear than BB’s and so does worse with deep stacks on low-card flops.
 With 100bb stacks, they check 79% of hands and bet pot with 10%.
 Their range for the latter is mostly polarized to strong but vulnerable overpairs and overcards with backdoor draws:

 With 40bb, however, their strategy looks more similar to BB’s.
 There’s no shoving, but there’s no checking, either, and while they have fewer small pairs, they mostly bet big with the ones they have: